mattermost/docs/source/install/install-ubuntu.rst

 Updates
 -------

-Mattermost Omnibus is integrated with the apt package manager.
 When a new Mattermost version is released, run: ``sudo apt update && sudo apt upgrade`` to download and update your Mattermost instance.

 .. note::